divolte/divolte-collector/docs/configuration.rst

 divolte.hdfs.simple_rolling_file_strategy
 -----------------------------------------
 Divolte Collector has two strategies for creating files on HDFS and flushing data.
 Either one of these must be configured, but not both.
 By default, a simple rolling file strategy is employed.
 This opens one file per thread and rolls on to a new file after a configurable interval.
-Files that are being written to, have a extension of .avro.partial and are written the the directory configured in the working_dir setting.
-When a file is closed, it will be renamed to have a .avro extension and is moved to the directory configured in the publish_dir settins.
+Files that are being written to have a extension of .avro.partial and are created in the the directory configured in the working_dir setting.
+When a file is closed, it is renamed to have a .avro extension and is moved to the directory configured in the publish_dir setting.
 This happens in a single (atomic) filesystem move operation.

 divolte.hdfs.simple_rolling_file_strategy.roll_every
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^